CMU-SAFARI/MQSim/README.md

 8. **Working_Set_Percentage:** the percentage of available logical storage space that is accessed by generated requests.
 Range = {all integer values in the range 1 to 100}.
 9. **Synthetic_Generator_Type:** determines the way that the stream of requests is generated.
 Currently, there are two modes for generating consecutive requests, 1) based on the average bandwidth of I/O requests, or 2) based on the average depth of the I/O queue.
 Range = {BANDWIDTH, QUEUE_DEPTH}.
 10. **Read_Percentage:** the ratio of read requests in the generated flow of I/O requests.
 Range = {all integer values in the range 1 to 100}.
 11. **Address_Distribution:** the distribution pattern of addresses in the generated flow of I/O requests.
-Range = {STREAMING, UNIFORM_RANDOM, HOTCOLD_RANDOM}.
+Range = {STREAMING, RANDOM_UNIFORM, RANDOM_HOTCOLD, MIXED_STREAMING_RANDOM}.
-12. **Percentage_of_Hot_Region:** if HOTCOLD_RANDOM is set for address distribution, then this parameter determines the ratio of the hot region with respect to the entire logical address space.
+12. **Percentage_of_Hot_Region:** if RANDOM_HOTCOLD is set for address distribution, then this parameter determines the ratio of the hot region with respect to the entire logical address space.
 Range = {all integer values in the range 1 to 100}.
 13. **Generated_Aligned_Addresses:** the toggle to enable aligned address generation.
 Range = {true, false}.
 14. **Address_Alignment_Unit:** the unit that all generated addresses must be aligned to in sectors (i.e. 512 bytes).
 Range = {all positive integer values}.
 15. **Request_Size_Distribution:** the distribution pattern of request sizes in the generated flow of I/O requests.
 Range = {FIXED, NORMAL}.